Valentin Chmerkovskiy: Dancing with the Stars

 For season 21, he was partnered with R&B singer and reality television star, Tamar Braxton.
 On November 11, 2015, Braxton revealed that she had to withdraw from the competition due to health issues.

 For season 22, he was partnered with meteorologist Ginger Zee.
 The couple made it to the finals, but ultimately ended in third place.

 For season 23, he was partnered with Olympic artistic gymnast Laurie Hernandez.
 On November 22, Hernandez and Chmerkovskiy won the title, giving Chmerkovskiy his 2nd mirrorball.

 For season 24, he was partnered with Fifth Harmony singer Normani.
 They made it to the finals and finished in third place.

 For season 25, he was partnered with former Paralympic swimmer Victoria Arlen.
 They made it to the semi-finals in week 9 but were then eliminated, finishing in fifth place.

 Chmerkovskiy did not return for season 26, but he was revealed to be back for season 27 where he was paired with actress Nancy McKeon.
 They were the third couple to be eliminated, finishing in 11th place.

 For season 28, he returned where he was originally paired with model and actress Christie Brinkley.
 However, five days before the premiere, she withdrew from the competition due to a broken arm sustained in rehearsals.
 As a result, Brinkley's daughter and model Sailor Brinkley-Cook stepped in as a replacement.
-Despite consistently earning high scores, the couple was surprisingly eliminated on week 6 and finished in ninth place.
+Despite consistently earning high scores, the couple was surprisingly eliminated in week 6 and finished in ninth place.

 For season 29, he was paired with cheerleading coach and reality television star Monica Aldama.
 They were eliminated in Week 7 and finished in seventh place.

 For season 30, he was partnered with influencer Olivia Jade.
 They were eliminated in Week 8 and finished in eighth place.

 For season 31, he was partnered with The Bachelorette star Gabby Windey.
 They made it to the finals and finished in second place behind Charli D'Amelio and Mark Ballas.

 For season 32, he was partnered with actress Xochitl Gomez.
 On December 5, Gomez and Chmerkovskiy won the title, giving Chmerkovskiy his 3rd mirrorball.

 For season 33, he was partnered with reality television personality Phaedra Parks.
 They reached week 5 of competition and finished in 8th place.

 For season 34, he was partnered with social media influencer and model Alix Earle.
+They finished as the runners-up behind Robert Irwin and Witney Carson.